 |

-The researchers got 8 female students to do two sessions of power training and then measured their oxygen expenditure for a half hour afterwards.
+The researchers got 8 female students to do two sessions of strength training and then measured their oxygen expenditure for a half hour afterwards.
 Both times the women did sets at 50-55 percent of their 1RM – the weight at which women could only just manage 1 extra rep. That meant they did 12 reps.
 In both training sessions the rest between sets was kept to a minimum.
 The women did the exercises in quick succession, and repeated the cycle 3 times.

 The difference between the two training sessions was in the order of exercises.
 The term pre-exhaustion, used here below, is not an optimal choice.
 In bodybuilding, pre-exhaustion means first doing an isolation exercise for a muscle group, and then afterwards a multi-joint basic exercise.
 First you do the leg-extension, followed by the leg press – that’s really what pre-exhaustion.
 But never mind – you understand the principle.